azareljacobs/Wholesale_PartnerPortal/README.md

         -   `Delete`: Deletes the current partner (if editing an existing one).
         -   `Save`: Saves the partner data and typically redirects back to the grid.
         -   `Save and Continue Edit`: Saves the partner data and reloads the edit form.
+    -   **Admin Partner View Page**: When viewing a partner's details in the admin panel, a link labeled "Open Partner Page in New Window" is present.
+This link allows administrators to open the corresponding frontend partner page in a new browser tab.

 -   **Custom URL Key Component**:
     -   The form includes a custom JavaScript component (`Wholesale_PartnerPortal/js/form/element/url-key.js`) for the URL Key field.